opeyemitechpro/my-projects/docs/blog/posts/How_I_Got_300_AWS_Credits.md

   <figcaption>How I Got $300 FREE AWS Credits</figcaption>
 </figure>

 __Six months ago, I applied for $300 in free AWS credits, and it’s been a game-changer for my cloud projects.
-With these credits, I’ve gone beyond the Free Tier plan, provisioning multiple larger EC2 instances and leaving them running for days, experimenting with various kubernetes deployments, and trying out IaC configurations.
+With these credits, I’ve gone beyond the Free Tier plan, provisioning multiple larger EC2 instances and leaving them running for days, :smile:  experimenting with various kubernetes deployments, and trying out IaC configurations.
 It has opened up so many possibilities without worrying about costs.
 In this shot blog post, I share the process of approval and some other relevant resouces and give tips for getting and using AWS credits!__
 <!-- more -->